Evaluating the Deductive Competence of Large Language Models: Results

 Initial results from analysis 1 do seem to replicate the general \textit{pattern} of results demonstrated for human subjects: performance is better for social rule problems than non-social rule problems.
 We also find an effect for switched social rules such that switched social rules have considerably lower performance than standard social rule problems.
 This effect is similar to one reported for human subjects \cite{cosmides_logic_1989}.

 However, we do not replicate the \textit{magnitude} of the content effect.
 While humans find abstract problems quite difficult, they successfully solve social rule problems \~70\% of the time \cite{griggs_elusive_1982}.
-In comparison, the LLMs solve social rule problems approximately 30\% of the time when using domain conditional PMI scoring.
+In comparison, the LLMs solve social rule problems approximately 30\% of the time when using DCPMI scoring.
 Comparison with traditional highest probability scoring indicates that this pattern of results is not due to domain conditional scoring; highest probability scoring produces worse overall performance and the overall pattern of results is similar.

 Additionally, we find an interaction between social rule status and content type.
-As observed here, the pattern of human subject responses predicts that performance should be low for shuffled social rules compared to standard social rules \cite{cosmides_logic_1989}.However, human subject responses do not predict the observed differences between shuffled social rules and shuffled non-social rules.
-Performance for LLMs is influenced by problem content in a manner that is not parallel to human subject results.
+This interaction demonstrates that LLMs are sensitive to some aspects of the structure of social rules.
+This is somewhat consistent with results from human subjects which predict that performance should be lower for shuffled social rules compared to standard social rules \cite{cosmides_logic_1989}.
+However, human subject responses do not predict the observed differences between shuffled social rules and shuffled non-social rules.
+Performance for LLMs is influenced by problem content, but in a manner that is not parallel to human behavior.